talwrii/ffmpeg-cookbook/README.md

 * FFmpeg provies a [Command-line interface](https://en.wikipedia.org/wiki/Command-line_interface) this is often run from a [shell](https://en.wikipedia.org/wiki/Unix_shell) commonly [bash](https://en.wikipedia.org/wiki/Bash_(Unix_shell))
 * [Linux](https://en.wikipedia.org/wiki/Linux) is an operting system that you can use on your system which is often easier to program for but may lack commercial support
 * [man](https://en.wikipedia.org/wiki/Man_page) is a command line tool available on many operating systems like linux and mac that can be used to quickly obtain documentation from the command-line
+* [zero-based based numbering](https://en.wikipedia.org/wiki/Zero-based_numbering).
+Some filters such as [xstack] start counting from 0 for some values.

+<a name="av-concepts"> </a>
+# General audio visual concepts
+This guide assumes understanding of certain concepts related to images and videos.
+We will note cover this material but this provides a glossary.

+* [Aspect ratios (wiki)](https://en.wikipedia.org/wiki/Aspect_ratio_(image)) describes the ratio of the width of an image or video to its height.
+When [scaling (example)](#scale) you may wish to maintain the aspect ratio.
+* [Pixels](https://en.wikipedia.org/wiki/Pixel) an image consists of a grid of pixels each of which is a certain colour.
+* [Coordinate](https://en.wikipedia.org/wiki/Coordinate_system) pixels in an image can be labelled with horizontal distance from the left edge and the vertical image from the top of the image.

 # About me
 I am @readwithai.
 I make tools for research, reading and productivity - sometimes with [Obsidian](https://readwithai.substack.com/p/what-exactly-is-obsidian).